10 Questions with ... Joe D

-My first job was here in Syracuse as an intern for our four-station cluster.
+My first job was here in Syracuse as an intern for all four of our stations.
 Dave Frisina was an early influence for me.
 He was the APD of 95X when I first started and has been doing radio here in Syracuse for 35-plus years.
-He's well-liked and respected here and was good to me when I first started out.
+He's always been very well liked and respected here and was good to me when I first started out.
 That left an impression on me.
-Don Kelly was also in influence, especially in programming.
-He taught me a lot about the art of scheduling music, building clocks and about music flow.

 2) What led you to a career in radio?
 Was there a defining moment that made you realize "this is it"?

-5) You have the dual role as PD and midday host ... how do you balance your time so both roles are effective?
+4) You have the dual role as PD and midday host ... how do you balance your time so you can handle both roles effectively?

-It can be challenging some days, but I have a system of sorts for it.
-I'm a guy who is very organized, so that helps a lot.
-I try and plan out my day so that I get my off-air duties done before or after my air shift, but that doesn't always work out.
-I look at my on-air time as kind of my escape from everything else.
+It can be pretty challenging some days, but I have a system of sorts for it.
+I'm definitely a guy who is very organized, so that helps a lot.
+My on-air time is kind of my escape from everything else.
 I try really hard to not do my PD duties while I'm on the air so I can stay focused on my air shift, but that can be difficult some days.

-8) You also do a Metal show every Saturday evening on 95X.
+7) You also do a Metal Show every Saturday evening on 95X.
 Who are some bands you're playing on that show that could cross over to regular airplay on your station or Active Rock stations nationally?

-9) How much does 95X use social media like Facebook and Twitter to interact with its listenes?
+8) How much does 95X use social media like Facebook and Twitter to interact with its listeners?

 We use it quite a bit.
 Twitter isn't nearly as popular here as Facebook, but it's growing.
 Social media is just another way to interact with your listeners, which is vital to the success of a radio station.
 You have to be able to interact with your listeners, whether it's through phones, social media or texting.
 I do think that stations need to be careful how much they rely on social media, though.
 I worked with a programmer who put way too much stock in what happened on Facebook and Twitter and he lost sight of what was important.